xyshyniaphy/dharmapk/.clinerules/projectbrief.md

 - **Global State Management**: A central Recoil store is used to manage the application's global state, such as the mind map data.

 ## Component Relationships
-- **`App.js`**: The root component, responsible for setting up routing and the Recoil root.
+- **`App.js`**: The root component, responsible for setting up routing and the Jotai provider.
 - **`Viewer.js`**: A container component that handles the logic for fetching and parsing data, and manages loading and error states.
-- **`MindMapCanvas.js`**: A presentational component that takes the mind map data from the Recoil store and renders it using D3.js.
+- **`MindMapCanvas.js`**: A presentational component that takes the mind map data from the Jotai store and renders it using D3.js.
 - **`xmlParser.js`**: A utility module that is decoupled from the UI and is responsible for parsing the mind map file format.